18F/18f.gsa.gov/pages/AI-services.md

 ## Learn more
 In partnership with the 18F, your agency can not only embrace AI innovation but will do so with a clear vision and strategy.
 Together, we will ensure that your AI initiatives lead to meaningful outcomes for your mission and the public.

-Learn if 18F AI services are right for you by emailing us at [inquiries18F@gsa.gov](inquiries18F@gsa.gov).
+Learn if 18F AI services are right for you by emailing us at <a href="mailto:inquiries18F@gsa.gov">inquiries18F@gsa.gov</a>.
 {% endcapture %}

 <section class="usa-section bg-base-lightest section-padding-6">